enrightc/The-Gourmet-Cake-Club/README.md

 - Chocolate Nutella Cake recipe was sourced from [Baked by an introvert](https://www.bakedbyanintrovert.com/nutella-cake/).

 ### Images
-- The home page hero and call-to-action background  and the website logo images were obtained from [Rawpixel](https://www.rawpixel.com).
-These images are from the public domain collection and are free for personal and commercial use with no attirbution required.
+- The home page hero, call-to-action background and the website logo images were obtained from [Rawpixel](https://www.rawpixel.com).
+These images are from the public domain collection and are free for personal and commercial use with no attiibution required.
-- All other images weer created using ChatGPT DALL.E.
+- All other images were created using ChatGPT DALL.E.

 ## Resources
 - [W3Schools](https://www.w3schools.com)
 - [Stack overflow](https://stackoverflow.com)
-- Code Instiute learning material
+- Code Institute learning material

 - For help with position navigation links to centre of nav bar: [Stack overflow](https://stackoverflow.com/questions/19733447/bootstrap-navbar-with-left-center-or-right-aligned-items)